yottaawesome/brainlet/README.md

 # brainlet

+## Introduction

-A low-level simple state dictionary and event engine for JS web apps.
+A low-level simple state dictionary and event engine for JS web apps. `brainlet` is intended to easily facilitate communication between components for small-scale or medium-scale component-based SPAs (like React<sup>1</sup>) using a simple subscriber/publisher model. `brainlet` can also be used to store application state using the `AppState.setStateData()` and `AppState.getStateData()` functions.

 ## Status